Your Guide To The Betfair Exchange

 For now, we’ll just focus on the Back side of the market: betting on your selection to win.

-The market shows the best prices available to be matched in the blue cells: for example, the current best price for 1.
-Al Gerard is $7.20.
+The market shows the best prices available to be matched in the blue cells: for example, the current best price for 3.
+The Exchequer is $2.72.

-Then, working out to the left, it shows the next best available: again for Al Gerard, this is $6.40 and $5.80.
+Then, working toward the left, it shows the next best available: again for The Exchequer, this is $2.70, then $2.60.

 The smaller numbers below each price shows the amount currently available to be matched at that price.

 So how does this work?

 Whenever a bet is entered into Betfair, it’s placed into a queue for matching.

 Obviously, everybody wants the best price.
 So the best, unmatched price offered goes to the front of the queue.

 As soon as there’s a punter willing to back the selection at that price, the funds are matched and the bet is placed.